Bikash-Gurung/springboot-boilerplate/README.md

 # Spring Boot Boilerplate
-This is the Spring Boot boilerplate project with JWT based authenticatication and Role based authorization.
+This is Spring Boot boilerplate project with JWT based authenticatication and Role based authorization.

 # Features
  - Signup